- Request quote

 - Save rack space: 100mm x 266mm module allows 12 MultiLogo V132 in 2U (six in 1U and two in desk top box)

-- Easy-to-use: comes with instinctive MultiLogo Control Software for operation of all functions - with control also available from board edge, GPIs, frame integrated control panel, VisionPanel remote control panel, SNMP, Statesman Lite PC software or the web browser-based VisionWeb Control
+- Easy-to-use: comes with instinctive MultiLogo Control Software for operation of all functions - with control also available from board edge, GPIs, frame integrated control panel, VisionPanel remote control panel, SNMP, ASCII and JSON protocols, Statesman Lite PC software or the web browser-based VisionWeb Control

 - ML-GPI8 add-on board provides additional eight GPI inputs and eight GPI outputs, ideal for broadcasters who work by recalling presets